 Every time you review a medication you empower patients!

-We asked 28940 patients taking Medicines used for Depression how bothered they were by side effects from taking Medicines used for Depression?
-Of those asked 71% reported that they were not at all or only slightly bothered by any side effects, while 20% of those asked reported feeling somewhat bothered.
-Meaning that sadly 9% of patients using Medicines used for Depression felt very or extremely bothered by the side effects of taking Medicines used for Depression.
+We asked 30477 patients taking Medicines used for Depression just how bothered they were by side effects?
+71% of those we asked this too reported feeling they were not at all or only slightly bothered by side effects, yet 20% of patients asked said they felt somewhat bothered from Medicines used for Depression.
+This leaves 9% of the patients we asked who were using Medicines used for Depression still felt very or extremely bothered from side effects when they were taking Medicines used for Depression.

-28939 patients were recently asked how confident they felt about taking Medicines used for Depression?
-70% of those we asked said that they felt either very or extremely confident when it came to taking Medicines used for Depression.
-22% felt only slightly confident while 8% of the patients we asked felt only slightly confident when taking Medicines used for Depression.
+In a recent patient survey, we asked 30476 patients how confident they felt about taking Medicines used for Depression?
+71% felt either very or extremely confident when it came to taking Medicines used for Depression. while 22% responded that they were only slightly confident leaving 8% of the patients we asked responded feeling only slightly confident when taking Medicines used for Depression.

-Surveying 25678 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Depression) outweighed its disadvantages.
-A group of 72% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Depression may have.
-18% of the patients felt this and a reduced level and reported feeling only a moderate extent.
-At the bottom of the scale were 10% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.
+27137 patients were recently asked to what extent they felt that the benefits of Medicines used for Depression outweighed its disadvantages?
+72% of them answered positively saying they felt to large or extreme extent that the advantages of taking Medicines used for Depression outweighed its disadvantages.
+However, 18% of the patients felt this only to a moderate extent and that meant that 10% felt only a small extent or worst of all, not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.